kestra-io/docs/content/docs/15.how-to-guides/build-custom-plugin.md

 Let us use a relevant flow in `pokemonFetch.yaml`.

-::collapse{title="Here is how the pokemonFetch.yaml should look like"}
+::collapse{title="Here is how the pokemonFetch.yaml should look"}
 ```yaml
 id: pokemonFetch
 namespace: io.kestra.plugin